What Is the Business Development Strategy?

 What is BDA-CP?

-BDA Business Development Certified Professional (BDA-CP) stands for Certified Business Development Professional, the flagship Business Development Certification for professionals looking to build a career in strategic growth, partnerships, and innovation.
+BDA Certified Professional (BDA-CP) stands for Certified Business Development Professional, the flagship Business Development Certification for professionals looking to build a career in strategic growth, partnerships, and innovation.

 It is issued by the Business Development Association (BDA) and grounded in the global BDA BoCK — a standardized competency model used to evaluate and upskill BD professionals worldwide.